BigPolarBear1/factorization/README.md

 Update: I might have it.
 Instead of using some random large prime.. we should take whats non-square in the b-smooth, ie if we're looking for a discriminant where a\*x^2+4\*N\*k is square and a is not square, then we lift using a (and use CRT if a has multiple primes ofcourse).
 That could work hmm..
 I like this idea.
 I'll try it tomorrow.
 If that works I probably need to rework my PoC and just use the psieve approach.. because all we will need to do is find a single b-smooth with it with a large enough square in it... or could probably also use the SIQS method to sieve for these types of b-smooth... which might be faster.. and then just finish with the approach I just mentioned.

 ps: Hello Russia, Hello loser pete hegseth.
 How does it feel to get destroyed by a single polar bear?
-Retrocausility b*tches.
+Retrocausality b*tches.
 You lost before the game even began.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>